projectcalico/calico/security/comms/typha-node-tls.md

 ### Big picture

-Provide TLS certificates that allow mutual TLS authentication between Node and Typha.
+Provide TLS certificates that allow mutual TLS authentication between Node and Typha on Operator or OpenShift installations.

 ### Value